-In the course of the liquidation process the Group terminated formerly existing lease agreements and entered into new lease agreements with more suitable conditions.
-The lease contract for the headquarter office in Haarlem, The Netherlands was terminated by the end of July 2010.
+In the course of the liquidation process the Company terminated formerly existing lease agreements and entered into new lease agreements with more suitable conditions.
 The headquarter offices were moved within Haarlem to a smaller premise.

-Future minimum lease payments in thousand Euro September 30, 2019
+Future minimum lease payments in thousand Euro September 30, 2020

 Less than 1 year 4

 Between 1 and 5 years 0

 More than 5 years 0

 4